india-ultimate/the-huddle/content/issue-025/_index.md

 Everyone knows how to mark.
 As Ben van Heuvelen puts it, the combination of low hips, balance and wide arms are widely perceived as the first steps to a good mark.
-What do you do once you are playing at a level where a "generally good mark" just isn't good enough?
+What do you do once you are playing at a level where a \"generally good mark\" just isn\'t good enough?
 What are the tricks that some of the top players are using?

 We noticed, in going through these articles, that most of these tricks